wo1fbit/wo1fbit.github.io/_posts/2022-03-06-urchinsec-ctf.md

 ![image](https://user-images.githubusercontent.com/96860148/156931309-e9d93adf-fba8-4a17-83f5-8cb7c622170c.png)

-We can see two valid directories: **/console** and **source**.
+We can see two valid directories: **/console** and **/source**.
 The subdirectory /console is a rabbit hole and source is where I hit gold:

 ~~~
 @app.route('/getflag', methods=["PEWPEW"])